-Where is Kamala Harris during the border crisis?
+Kamala Harris MIA during border crisis: Where is she?

 Harris, in fact, laughed while responding to a question from a reporter Monday who asked if she’d be heading south soon.
 She replied with what some called a cackle, "Not today."

+The VP's communications director Ashley Etienne accepted Fox’s phone call but refused to answer questions over the phone.
+Instead, she told Fox News to email her and she would respond.
+But as of Sunday evening, still no response.

-The White House and members of the vice president’s team did not respond following request for comment, including VP Harris’ communications director Ashley Etienne who accepted Fox’s phone call but declined further discussion.
+The White House also did not respond following request for comment.

 KAMALA HARRIS LAUGHS AFTER REPORTER ASKS IF SHE PLANS TO VISIT BORDER: 'NOT TODAY!'